 After you write fiction for a while, you begin to tire of so many of the same words.
 He said.
 She laughed.
 Suddenly he thought.
 She felt sad.
 They were elated.
 He was in love with her.

 How often it is that for the writer, those words just don’t do.
 They don’t describe enough.
 We attach adverbs and adjectives, but that just makes the prose clunkier—and quickly these new words get overworked as well.
 Therefore my character laughs.
 He may laugh ten times in my story, but each time it is subtly different.
 Yet I am caged by the word laughed, and a few overused others: chuckled, chortled, snickered.
 How the Inuit would feel if he were confined to four words for now—which would be plenty in all likelihood for a desert sweller.
 For a writer, a fiction writer, a fiction writer who wants his readers to feel his unique emotions, the paltry words we have at our disposal often are frustratingly limited.
-That thought just there made me smile.
+I just smiled.
 But not in a way I’ve yet smiled today.
 What kind of smile was it?
 Was it a “knowing” smile?
 A “mirthful” smile?
 “Sardonic”?
 “Bitter”?
 “Amused”?
 After looking up every kind of smile one could have, I find there still isn’t a word that quite describes mine.
 I choose what I think is the best, though I may change my mind when I review the passage tomorrow.
 A scientist never has to worry if his words properly describe a newly-found star.
 A banker never need sweat that there aren’t exactly the right sentences to create a car loan.
-Did you ever see one with his head in hand saying, “I can’t find the right words to write up the financing for this 2011 BMW.
-BMWs are always harder to write than Audis.”
+Did you ever see one with his head in hand saying, “I can’t find the right words to write up the financing for this BMW”?
 We have plenty of words for exacts.
 It’s ephemeral emotions, thoughts that don’t conveniently fit into our rigid definitions, that suffer.